 Mission San Rafael Arcangel was founded on December 14, 1817, by Father Vincente de Sarria.
-Mission San Rafael was named for the Angel of Healing.
+It was named for Saint Raphael, the Angel of Healing.
 It was a good name for a mission created as a medical sub-mission of Mission San Francisco de Asis.

-- Mission San Rafael is one of the few missions that never had a quadrangle
+Mission San Rafael is one of the few missions that never had a quadrangle and one of only a few missions that built ships.

 Mission San Rafael Timeline